uos/ros2_tutorial/ex01_first_package/README.md

 Open the <a href="./package.xml" target="_blank">`package.xml`</a> file of this repository to see its contents.

-Everything until `license` are tags giving meta information about the package.
+Everything until `license` are tags providing meta-information about the package.
 The rest describes what the package needs to compile successfully.
 The `rclcpp` package contains everything we need to write C++ code for a robot.
 So if we decide to write our software in C++, we usually depend on `rclcpp`.